 Q: What is a Strider Bike?

 A: Strider® was designed to be the best way for toddlers to learn to ride by walking.
-A Strider walking bike is the best first bike and is confidence inspiring for a child who has only been walking for a short time.
+A Strider Balance Bike is the best first bike and is confidence inspiring for a child who has only been walking for a short time.
 If your child can walk, they can ride a Strider!

 Q: What model should I buy?